sjoerd-verhagen/hellofresh-seasonality-spain/README.md

 **My advice to HelloFresh**

 Taking these insights together, the most promising approach is to focus on produce that is already in use, so it is familiar to customers and suppliers, but that could appear more often in recipes.
-This is especially relevant for winter, when the average freshness drops to **70**%.
+This is especially relevant for **winter**, when the average freshness drops to **70**%.
 During this season, there is actually more produce in season than appears in the recipes, with **44** fresh items available.

 The lower seasonality score in winter comes from the fact that, among the top 10 products (excluding _cebolla_ (onion)), _calabacín_ (courgette) is out of season, _tomate_ (tomato) and _lima_ (lime) are only in season for one month, and both _albahaca_ (basil) and _berenjena_ (aubergine) are also out of season.
 For hearty winter dishes, it would be worth exploring vegetables that stay in season throughout winter, such as **_coliflor_** (cauliflower), **_calabaza_** (pumpkin), _**pack choi**_, **_rábano_** (radish), and **_remolacha_** (beetroot).
 Many of these are currently underused but could bring variety and freshness to the winter menu.